Micah-Ribbens/Pong-Reloaded/README.md

 This was the most complicated collision logic that I developed for a game.
 With that complexity came a lot of power like being able to have game objects being incredibly thin and collisions working perfectly.
 The thinness of game objects change collisions because in one game tick the other game object could end up passing directly through the other game object.
-However, with these complexity came many bugs and float math imprecisions eventually made me abandon this methodology.
+However, with these complexity came many bugs and float math imprecision eventually made me abandon this methodology.
 Although it was quite powerful, it was difficult to get working and collision logic that complex was never needed.
 The basics of the collision logic was to see where all the lines of the game object collide with another game object.
 One line was made for each corner of the object (a rectangle).
 The line's start point would be the object's previous position and the line's